Mystique (film character): Makeup and special effects

 The process was reportedly even worse for Jennifer Lawrence, who suffered from blisters on her skin from the chemicals and required medical assistance during the filming of X-Men: First Class; this was solved for the sequel X-Men: Days of Future Past, where a full body suit was made for her instead.
-The producers were able reduce Lawrence's time to have her makeup finished down from seven or eight hours in First Class to three or four hours in Days of Future Past.
+The producers were able to reduce Lawrence's time to have her makeup finished down from seven or eight hours in First Class to three or four hours in Days of Future Past.